sonole/Containerized-WebApp-Example/README.md

 }

-Στην περίπτωση που ο συνδιασμός email+pass δεν υπάρχει μας επιστρέφρει "Wrong email or password" (status=400)
+In case the email + pass combination does not exist it returns us "Wrong email or password" (status=400)
 </pre>
 </br>
 <pre>